52TEJ/Javascript/README.md

 # JS-Youtube
-A code repo for JavaScript series at Chai aur code on Youtube channel
+A code repo for JavaScript.